Varieties of *-regular rings: Simple generators

-\begin{theorem}\lab{thm} Any subdirectly irreducible $*$-regular ring $R$ $($with or without unit$)$ is a homomorphic image of a $*$-regular $*$-subring of an ultraproduct of the $eRe$, $e$ projection in the minimal ideal $J$.
+\begin{theorem} Any subdirectly irreducible $*$-regular ring $R$ $($with or without unit$)$ is a homomorphic image of a $*$-regular $*$-subring of an ultraproduct of $*$-rings $eRe$, where $e$ is a nonzero projection in the minimal ideal $J$.
 In particular, any variety of $*$-regular rings is generated by its simple members. \end{theorem}

-\begin{proof} We apply Lemma~\ref{tyu} with $T=R$.
-Fix a cofinal subset $P$ of $P(J)$, $0 \not\in P$.
-Since the sets $\{p \in P\mid p\geq e\}$, $e\in P(J)$, form a filter base, there is an ultrafilter $\mc{F}$ on $P$ containing all these.
+\begin{proof} We apply Lemma~\ref{tyu} with $A= \prod_{e\in P}$ where $P$ is a cofinal subset of the set $P(J)$ of projections in the minimal ideal $J$ such that $0 \not\in P$.
+Since the sets $\{p \in P\mid p\geq e\}$, $e\in P(J)$, form a filter base, there is an ultrafilter $\mathcal{F}$ on $P$ containing all these.
 This provides an approximation setup since conditions (a) and (b) are satisfied in view of Lemma~\ref{l1} and (3). \end{proof}